Summerfest Web Site Fails … Again

 I truly love Summerfest.

 For 10 blissful days at the end of June, “The World’s Largest Music Festival” plays host to scores of the music industry’s hottest acts along Milwaukee’s gorgeous lakefront.
-Say what you will about rival music festivals like Bonnaroo and Coachella, but Summerfest is an audiophile’s dream.
-For ridiculously low price of only $21.00/day, you get it all — from dub step, blues, rock, country to everything in between.
-You can literally watch rock legends like Jethro Tull on one stage and then walk a few feet to catch white-hot rappers like Lil Uzi Vert.
-What’s not to love?
+Say what you will about rival music festivals like Bonnaroo and Coachella, but Summerfest is one of a kind.
+For the ridiculously low price of only $21.00/day, you literally get it all.
+Dub step, blues, rock, country and every genre in between.
+You can literally watch rock legends like Jethro Tull on one stage, and then walk a few feet away to catch white-hot rappers like Lil Uzi Vert.

 Well, there is something — the Summerfest web site.